The news headlines can be confusing. The talking heads on TV seem to change their minds daily. And Google search results can be contradictory!

 A type of white blood cell called a macrophage contains both the vitamin D receptor (VDR) and the ability to turn the circulating inactive form of vitamin D into the active form when needed.
 Macrophages use active vitamin D when initiated by interferon-gamma, which the innate immune system produces in response to pathogens such as viruses.[ref]
 This active vitamin D combines with the VDR to then activate several genes needed in the fight against viruses.

-Interestingly, research shows that vitamin D both enhances and tamps down immune response — playing a vital role in making sure the initial immune response is strong enough…But then putting the brakes on if the adaptive immune response is out of control.[ref]
+Interestingly, research shows that vitamin D both enhances and tamps down the immune response — playing a vital role in making sure the initial immune response is strong enough…But then putting the brakes on if the adaptive immune response is out of control.[ref]

 Can Vitamin D help to protect against COVID?